The Truth About Factory Farming

 Gestation Crates for Pregnant Pigs

-• Sows confined in metal crates barely larger than their bodies for 3-4 months during pregnancy
+Sows in narrow metal crates barely bigger than their bodies for 3-4 months during pregnancy.
+Unable to move or rest comfortably which causes muscle atrophy, joint issues, and repetitive behaviors

 Gestation Crates for Pregnant Pigs Infographic